flowers-1/powershellprojects/help/docs/Functions.md

  }
 ```

 If the path exists, do nothing.
-If it [the path] does not exist, create the directory structure and send all `stdout` notifications to `null`.
+If it does not exist, create the directory structure and send all `stdout` notifications to `null`.
 Because we want the entire install process to be invisible to the user, we create a configuration (.cfg) file containing the information for the installer.
 This configuration file contains the following paramters:

 ```